ltcRandomwalk/NESA/README.md

 - To check the overall results, please refer to `results/statistics`.
 The CSV files include statiscal results of all experiments, such as inversion count, mean rank and median rank.
 - To check the exact results of a pointer or taint analysis benchmark, please refer to `results/neuro`.
 The results are in the specific benchmark folder, including the rankings in RQ1-4.
 - To check the exact results of a dynamic analysis benchmark, please refer to `results/dynamic`.
-The result ranking is named with the benchmark name,
+The result rankings are named with the benchmark name.

 In `/results` folder, the experiment result figures in our paper can be reproduced.